GoogleCloudPlatform/jenkins-integration-samples/jenkins-x/README.md

 installation process.
 This section ensures your GCP SA is provisioned with the necessary permissions. **Note**: this service account should only be used for IaaS resource provisioning and not for integration tests.
 Ideally this server account should be removed after installation.

-* If you don't already have GCP SA (service account) setup, provision a new one.
+If you don't have an existing have GCP SA (service account) you want to use, provision a new one:
 ``` bash
 gcloud beta iam service-accounts create ${SA_NAME} \
     --display-name "${SA_NAME}"